Red Spots on Skin: Should You Be Worried?

 What can I do to remove them?

-Despite not presenting any risks to your health, some view these small marks as undesirable, especially when they want to wear a tank top or shirt with a low neckline.
+Despite not presenting any risks to your health, some view these small marks as undesirable, especially when they want to wear a tank top or a shirt with a low neckline.

 - Red spots on the skin can measure between 6 and 7 mm.
 Since they are capillaries, we should never try to remove them ourselves.
 A dermatologist will be able to explain the best and safest methods to remove them.